Zelvyre/MUSHA-Controller-Fix/README.md

 Apply the patch to the clean ROM.

+Run the patched ROM on emulator or real hardware.

 ---

-🧪 **Tested On**
+🧪 Tested On

-- Real Sega Mega Drive hardware
+Original Sega Mega Drive hardware

-- EverDrive flash cartridge
+EverDrive flash cartridge

-- BlueRetro Bluetooth adapter
+BlueRetro Bluetooth adapter

 ---

-⚙ **Technical Overview**
+⚙ Technical Overview

-The patch:
+This patch:

 Redirects the controller read routine to a code cave.

-Preserves original input handling.
+Preserves the original input handling logic.

-Filters the Start "new press" bit conditionally based on A/B/C state.
+Conditionally filters the Start "new press" bit when A/B/C are held.

 Returns execution cleanly to the original flow.

-Maintains original timing characteristics.
+Maintains original timing behaviour.

-No gameplay logic is modified.
+No gameplay logic, physics, or audio routines are modified.

 ---

-📜 **Disclaimer**
+📜 Disclaimer

 This patch is provided for preservation and hardware compatibility purposes.
 You must supply your own legally obtained copy of MUSHA.

 ---

-❤️ **Credits**
+❤️ Credits

 Reverse engineering, hardware testing, and implementation performed through collaborative debugging and real hardware validation.

-Thanks to Fern for help with testing!
+Special thanks to Fern for guidance and debugging support.